Boost your careerJoin IIE

-Click here to view the mission statement and committee chairs for IIE's Young Professionals Group.
+Click here to view the mission statement and board of directors for IIE's Young Professionals Group.

 For recent college graduates, money is always tight.
 While it may not initially appear so, an IIE membership is a very worthwhile investment and IIE wants to help new professionals continue their student membership without emptying their bank accounts.